 Best Cold Email Subject Line Examples

 Wondering what all of this looks like in practice?
-Well then, here’s a nice sneak peek at some of the very best cold email subject lines – which you can certainly use for inspiration.
+Well then, here’s a nice sneak peek at some of the best email subject lines – which you can use for inspiration.

-As we touched on earlier, it can be extremely tough to jump out from a scattered inbox and capture the attention of your recipients.
+As we touched on earlier, it can be extremely tough to jump out from a scattered inbox and capture your recipients’ attention.
 But here’s a look at some catchy email subject line examples you can use to connect with your prospects:

 - The message you’ve been waiting for.

 - [Contact] said I should send this email.